AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

 Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
-As of September 2019, this is approximately 97 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).
+As of 2023, this is over 99 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).
+Transmitting beacon advertisements is also supported by nearly all Android devices.

-To transmit as a beacon, Android 5+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.

 ### Eddystone Support

 The library provides full support for the Eddystone&trade;, format from Google.
-The library will wake up your app when it detects Eddystone-compatible beacons in the background and provides regular ranging updates while they are in the vicinity.
-Eddystone-UID (identifier frame), Eddystone-TLM (telemetry frame) and Eddystone-URL (URL frame) are all detected and decoded.
-[Details are here.](eddystone-support.html)  Eddystone-EID Support is described [here](./eddystone-eid.html).
 While Google's web services for Eddystone were deprecated in 2021, this library will continue to support this beacon format indefinitely.